jsaugat/Auth.js-V5-Master/README.md

 ## Tips
-- Client side validations can always be bypassed
+- Client side validations can always be bypassed.
+- Middleware works in the edge, can't use prisma in `middleware.ts` file.

 ## Get Started with Prisma, Neon
 1. Run `npm i -D prisma`